healthykitchen101/healthykitchen101.com/electric-skillets/reviews/presto/presto-electric-skillet-06852.md

 Dishwasher-Safe: Yes

-The Presto skillet boasts a 0.16-inch (4 mm) thick cast aluminum pan, which offers superior durability compared to non-cast aluminum (+4).
+The Presto 06852 skillet boasts a 0.16-inch (4 mm) thick **cast aluminum pan** which is 1 mm thicker than the average 3 mm of the Presto 06857 (+4).
 The added thickness of the pan promotes more even heat distribution and reduces the likelihood of deformation under heat.

 Our hand-measured capacity of the pan is 8.9 quarts, with an estimated usable volume of around 8 quarts (+1).
-It’s dishwasher-safe and features fixed handles but lacks a pouring spout (+3).
+The handles are fixed to the pan as part of the base bracket and there is no pouring spout (+1).
+The complete unit, except for the thermostat, can go into the dishwasher (+2).

 The surface of the pan is textured similarly to a cast iron skillet, enhancing its visual appeal.
 However, its impact on cooking performance remains uncertain to us.

-The non-stick coating of the pan is Teflon, which is typically more budget-friendly than ceramic coating(+1).
-However, some individuals may worry about health concerns associated with Teflon, despite the modern formulations being free of PFOA.
+Similar to the foldable Presco we reviewed, the non-stick coating of the pan is Teflon which is typically more budget-friendly than ceramic coating (+1).
+However, some people may have [health concerns](https://www.healthline.com/nutrition/nonstick-cookware-safety) around Teflon, despite the modern formulation being free of PFOA.

 ### 8.0 - Lid